 Talks (usually of twenty-minutes duration) are given in Special Sessions organized by mathematicians on specific topics.
 The organizers and topics must first be submitted for approval to the appropriate Program Committee.
 It may be that all available places within a Special Session are taken by invitation, however, contributions can sometimes be accommodated.
 These are known as abstracts for consideration in Special Sessions.
 Contributors should make note for which session they would like to be considered and contact the organizer(s) at least eight weeks before the abstract deadline for a meeting.

-There are also sessions of ten-minute contributed talks.
-Although an individual may present only one contributed paper at a meeting, any combination of joint authorship may be accepted, provided no individual speaks more than once.
-These contributed papers will be grouped together by related subject classifications into sessions.
+There are also sessions of ten-minute contributed papers.
+These contributed papers will be grouped together by related subject classification into sessions.

 In both cases, the title and author of each paper and the time of presentation will be listed in the program of the meeting, after the abstract has been approved for publication.

 In order to appear on the program *all* speakers must submit abstracts of their talks.
 The editors of Abstracts of papers presented to the American Mathematical Society have adopted the following policy: In order to be accepted for publication, an abstract must have mathematical content.
 It should not contain libelous, defamatory or tasteless remarks, commercial promotions, nor political or religious arguments.
 The AMS assumes no responsibility for the content or inappropriate remarks in any published abstract.

 Papers intended for presentation at any meeting of the Society shall be passed upon in advance by a program committee appointed by or under the authority of the Council, and only such papers shall be presented as shall have been approved by such a committee.
 In order to adhere to this rule and to efficiently process abstracts for meetings, deadlines will be strictly enforced.